 Can Ceiling Joists Be Turned Into Floor Joists?

 The ceiling joists which were in place were supporting a roof.
 While this is indeed a substantial part of the home, asking them to suddenly support a room that’s lived in on a daily basis would be impossible, especially when you consider additional weight from a new bedroom, a new office or even a new ensuite bathroom.
-In doing so, you can rather clearly see that all that extra weight will need additional help.
+In doing so, you can clearly see that all that extra weight will need additional support.

 We can check your existing designs if you want an expert opinion